Master's Programme in Physical Oceanography

 The programme includes a field work training, where students gets an opportunity to design a small field experiment using a research ship and scientific equipment/sensors.
 Through field data analysis and the setting up of numerical models, you will also acquire a solid set of skills in scientific data science.
-Physical Oceanography is naturally connected to atmosphere and climate sciences, but it interacts also strongly with the other branches of marine sciences, such as marine geochemistry and marine biology.

 The programme will describe the bridges that exist between these different scientific disciplines, highlighting why physical oceanography is so important to other marine and Earth sciences.
-As part of the Master’s Programme, possibility is given to follow a 20-weeks intensive certified course in practical hydrography.

 Programme structure and content

 - Ocean Models, 15 credits